 Partners and sponsors are a vital part to helping me perform on track.
 Since my arrival in Hong Kong, I have built a small business community of partners whom back my efforts on track, and interact with each other off track.
-Whether it be Start for their expertise in branding and design, Pinnacle for increasing my physical performance, or Dundons Solicitors for their legal support, without each and every one of them I would not be able to perform to the best of my abilities.
+Whether it be P&P for their expertise in accounting services, TST Sweden for their cooling vests for use during my races, or Dundons Solicitors for their legal support, without each and every one of them I would not be able to perform to the best of my ability.

-If you or your company would like to join #TeamWells as a partner, please get in contact with myself through this webpage, or contact my Marketing and Commercial Advisor Torrey Dorsey by emailing email@example.com.
+If you or your company would like to join #TeamWells as a partner, please get in contact with myself through this webpage, or email firstname.lastname@example.org

 Contribution is an important part of my role as a human being and businessman.
 I remember when I was first contemplating setting up a crowdfunding page for my efforts - did I really want to set this ball rolling?
 The idea of myself as a racing driver raising funds from the public to follow my dream took much deliberation in the winter of 2011/12, but I had to do what I had to do.